Digilent/Basys-MX3-library/README.md

 ## Known Issues

-* SPIFLASH library sometimes doesn't work well for writing large pages.
-It always works correctly for 1 byte write.
-* MOT library (for motors) shares the same Timer with the AUDIO library.
-They shouldn’t be used together.
 * With some versions of Microchip XC32 compiler (1.41, for example) there are some errors related to INTDisableInterrupts and INTEnableSystemMultiVectoredInt.
 We recommend XC32 version 1.31.